A message from the National Rural Health Commissioner: Advice from the National Rural Generalist Pathway Taskforce

 As part of the legislative requirements under the Act, the Commissioner will prepare and present to the Minister draft and final reports about his functions that includes advice and recommendations.
 The Commissioner will also prepare and give to the Minister annual reports about his functions during the previous calendar year.

-The Assistant Minister for Health, the Hon Dr David Gillespie MP, outlined his Statement of Expectations for the functions of the Commissioner.
+The Minister for Rural Health, Senator the Hon Bridget McKenzie, outlined her Statement of Expectations for the functions of the Commissioner.

 The National Rural Health Commissioner is appointed under Part VA of the Health Insurance Act 1973.